Way2CU/Serval-Documentation/Accounting/API_1.0.markdown

 #### <a name="api/collection-services/add">Creating new collection service</a>

 Schedule creation of new collection service with specified `name`.
 Optionally desired `country` where service will be hosted can be requested.
 If user has _owner_ access to more than one organization additional parameter (`organization`) can be submitted.
 Newly created collection service will be assigned to either organization provided as a parameter or to organization currently logged in user has _owner_ access to.
+In cases where user is owner in multiple organizations and parameter is not specified to denote which organization new service belongs to system will avoid creating the service to avoid bad assignment.

 Method: `POST`
 Endpoint: `/v1/json/collection-service`